 Staying in SoHo

-SoHo is a great neighborhood to stay in.
-There’s plenty to do and see within walking distance.
-You can easily walk to Chinatown, Little Italy, NoLita, NoHo, TriBeCa, the Lower East Side, and Greenwich Village from here.
-The East Village is also not far away.
+The close proximity to subways, taxis, and other neighborhoods make SoHo one of the best neighborhoods in New York to call home.
+There’s plenty to do and see within walking distance, including Chinatown, Little Italy, NoLita, NoHo, TriBeCa, the Lower East Side, and Greenwich Village.
+The East Village is also just a few minutes’ walk away.

 The neighborhood is bound by major thoroughfares (Broadway runs down the east side of the neighborhood, Houston Street runs along the north, and Canal runs along the south), so it’s easy to catch a cab.